JohnDevlopment/project-dewpsi/pdlvlfile/README.md

   * The type of library to build.
 Can be one of shared, module, or static.
     *The default value is "shared"*.
 * FILES
   * This option is not meant to be modified by the user, but it can be.
-It is a space- or semicolon-separated list of the source files that get compiled into the library.
+It is a semicolon-separated list of source files.
 * SUGGEST_ATTR
   * If this option is specified, an option is added to the commandline for compiling source files: in GCC, this option is "-Wsuggest-attribute". *The default value is an empty string*.